 A Vegetarian Salad with Greek Flare

 This vegetarian dish is the heart of my aphrodisiac plan for a romantic Greek-inspired dinner for two.
 The meal is an homage to Eros, God of Love.
 And it’s a light, vegetarian affair filled with traditional Greek flavors.
 This Minted Bulghar Salad offers big flavor without meat.
 It’s made with bulghar wheat, (also called bulgar), which is a protein-rich whole grain.
+And it’s one of my favorite recipes with bulghar.

 What is Bulghar?